Mikuel210/CodyFirmware/README.md

 ## About

 The World Robot Olympiad (WRO) is a global robotics competition.
 For the Robomission challenge, you have to design, build and program a robot to complete a set of challenges on a board in under 2 minutes.
 Cody is our robot for this year, and this project is the firmware that makes it all work.
+It controls the flow from sensor data to hardware outputs in order to make the robot follow a set of instructions and complete the missions on the board.

 ## Main features